KxSystems/docs-v1/docs/interfaces/pyq/user-guide.md

 #### Characters, strings and symbols

 Text data appears in kdb+ as character atoms and strings or as symbols and enumerations.
-Character strings are compatible with NumPy "bytes" type:
+Character strings are compatible with the NumPy "bytes" type:
 ```python
 >>> x = K.string("abc")
 >>> a = numpy.asarray(x)
 >>> a.dtype.type
 <class 'numpy.bytes_'>
 ```
-In the example above, data is shared between the kdb+ string `x` and NumPy array `a`:
+In the example above, data is shared between the kdb+ string `x` and the NumPy array `a`:
 ```python
 >>> a[:] = 'x'
 >>> x